TryGhost/Ghost/ghost/limit-service/README.md

 4. `allowList` - checks if provided value is defined in configured "allowlist".
 Example usecase: "disable theme activation if it is not an official theme".
 To configure this limit define ` allowlist: ['VALUE_1', 'VALUE_2', 'VALUE_N']` property in the "limits" parameter.

 ### Supported limits
 There's a limited amount of limits that are supported by limit service.
 The are defined by "key" property name in the "config" module.
-List of currently supported limit names: `members`, `staff`, `customIntegrations`, `emails`, `customThemes`.
+List of currently supported limit names: `members`, `staff`, `customIntegrations`, `emails`, `customThemes`, `uploads`.

 All limits can act as `flag` or `allowList` types.
 Only certain (`members`, `staff`, and`customIntegrations`) can have a `max` limit.
 Only `emails` currently supports the `maxPeriodic` type of limit.